Personal Property Coverage: Protecting Your Belongings at Home & Away

 • Photos of the item and serial number label

-Step 5 — Store it safely off-premises Save your inventory to cloud storage or email it to yourself.
+Step 5: Store it safely off-premises Save your inventory and videos to cloud storage and email a copy to yourself.
 Keep an additional copy on an external drive in a fireproof safe or safety deposit box.
-Share a copy with your insurance agent.
+An inventory that burns up with the house can't help you.

 Pincher's Pro Tip